 Offset Warehouse sell beautiful, ethical textiles for people who like to make their own fashion and home furnishings.

 Juta Shoes is a social enterprise, empowering women who face barriers to work, offering them flexible, supported, well-paid work, hand crafting espadrille shoes out of reclaimed materials.
-They also run shoe making workshops, which we think make the perfect gift for someone who loves a bit of DIY. train an
+They also run shoe making workshops, which we think make the perfect gift for someone who loves a bit of DIY.

 For the waste reducer

 LowToxBox sell themed ethical gift boxes, full of stuff that will help your gift receiver reduce their impact on the planet, whatever they’re in to.

 Surfers Against Sewage have a great range of plastic free products, aimed at helping us all reduce the amount of rubbish that ends up in the sea.